Jarkko Tuomisto: Early career

 Tuomisto lived in Turku in the 1990s and played as a goalkeeper at an amateur level with local clubs in lower divisions.
 He went on to make one appearance with Inter Turku in the second-tier Ykkönen, before focusing on coaching.
 Before starting coaching in senior teams, Tuomisto worked as a goalkeeping coach for the youth teams of Turun Toverit (TuTo).
 Later, he moved to Lohja to study youth leading in Kanneljärven Opisto folk high school.
 He also worked in Tanoke-coaching company of Pertti Kemppinen in the Helsinki metropolitan area.
 He was the goalkeeping coach of HIFK first team during 2007–2010 in the third-tier Kakkonen.
 In 2010, he joined the coaching staff of Mika Lehkosuo in Veikkausliiga club Honka.
 The team won the Finnish Cup in 2012.

 Coaching career

 Since 2007, Tuomisto had traveled to Italy every year at his own expense to get familiar with different clubs and organisations at various levels, including Piacenza.

-Arzaghena
+Arzachena

 In 2014, Tuomisto was named a goalkeeping coach for Arzaghena in Italian Serie D and worked for the club for five months.